kishorehac/Micro-Instagram---Backend-Interns/README.md

-# TheChefKart - Backend System
+# TheChefKart(micro-instagram-backend) - Backend System

 This project is a custom backend system designed for a simplified version of an Instagram-like application, built using Node.js, Express.js, Sequelize (for ORM), and SQLite.
 It includes RESTful APIs to manage users and posts, a relational database schema, and unit tests for API endpoints.